free of gluten. intolerant of average.

 If you prefer a mayo-less potato salad, you will love this recipe.
-Its saucy base combines bacon fat, apple cider vinegar, beef stock, sugar, and mustard to create a tangy and sweet sauce that pairs so well with the potatoes, onion, and bacon.
+Its saucy base combines bacon fat, apple cider vinegar, beef stock, sugar, and mustard to create a tangy, sweet sauce that pairs well with the potatoes, onion, and bacon.

 Recipe Notes